elatov/elatov.github.io/_posts/2013-05-04-configure-haproxy-to-load-balance-sites-with-ssl.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/05/haproxy_stats.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/05/haproxy_stats.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/05/haproxy_stats.png" alt="haproxy stats Configure HAProxy to Load Balance Sites With SSL" width="970" height="382" class="alignnone size-full wp-image-8676" title="Configure HAProxy to Load Balance Sites With SSL" /></a>

 We can see that the round robin is working pretty well.
 I ended up using **Session Cookies** for persistence (we can see the **Set-Cookie** header set).
-Other load-balancing examples can be seen at &#8220;<a href="http://blog.exceliance.fr/2012/03/29/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blog.exceliance.fr/2012/03/29/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/']);">Load balancing, affinity, persistence, sticky sessions: what you need to know</a>&#8220;.
+Other load-balancing examples can be seen at "<a href="http://blog.exceliance.fr/2012/03/29/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blog.exceliance.fr/2012/03/29/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/']);">Load balancing, affinity, persistence, sticky sessions: what you need to know</a>".
 This is the same setup that I used for my <a href="http://virtuallyhyper.com/2013/04/load-balancing-iis-sites-with-nlb/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/04/load-balancing-iis-sites-with-nlb/']);">NLB</a> post.
 So when I visited the **test.html** page, I saw the following:

     [root@haproxy ~]# date; curl -k -L https://192.168.250.52
     Sat May  4 14:14:28 MDT 2013